Test your knowledge of Sonobeat and the Austin music scene in the '60s and '70s

 Not including the Vulcan Gas Company and other night clubs that Sonobeat used as "remote" recording facilities, how many recording studios did Sonobeat have over its nine year history?

-Depending on how you count, either three or four: The first, on Northeast Drive in Austin, is often overlooked and not counted as a "studio", because it was nothing more than the Josey family living room and was used just once, to record Roy Headrick.
-The second, and the first truly permanent facility Sonobeat had, was on Western Hills Drive in northwest Austin.
-The third was at the KVET radio station building at 705 North Lamar in Austin.
-The fourth and final studio was in an old A.M.E. stone church on the outskirts of Liberty Hill, Texas, and was called Blue Hole Sounds.
+Three: The first, and the first truly permanent facility Sonobeat had, was on Western Hills Drive in northwest Austin.
+The second was in the KVET radio station building at 705 North Lamar in Austin.
+Sonobeat's third and final studio was in an old A.M.E. stone church on the outskirts of Liberty Hill, Texas, and was called Blue Hole Sounds.

 What was "Base"?